Mbellni/Thesis-Project-2025/Progress-journal-2.md

 ### Scene Creation and Asset Issues

+As for the environment where the experiment is going to take place, I wanted to create something that made the user feel relaxed

 - Scene creation (search for good 3d assets): software screenshots
 - Desired asset issue (optimisation for 4.2.7 and adaptation into 5.6.1 solution - screenshots
 - Issue 2: lighting issues in 5.6.1 adaptation + solution